 On Monday, July 29 at 7 pm The Markaz and Cohen Media Group

-present a special director's screening of Sameh Zoabi's new satire, Tel Aviv on Fire
+present a special director's screening of Sameh Zoabi's subverse new satire, Tel Aviv on Fire

 , with support from the Los Angeles World Affairs Council

 .
-A Q & A with the director follows the screening moderated by actor-producer Waleed Zuaiter ("Omar", "The Men Who Stare at Goats", "London Has Falling").
+A Q & A with the director follows the screening moderated by actor-producer Waleed Zuaiter ("Omar", "Altered Carbon", "London Has Fallen").
 Tel Aviv on Fire

 opens August 2nd at select theaters.

-The screening is free to the public upon advance reservations (two people per RSVP only) below, and takes place at the Silver Screen Theater
+The screening is free to the public upon advance reservations (two people per RSVP only) as long as seats last, and takes place at the Silver Screen Theater

 Community sponsors include the Hollywood Bureau